czyuan/GKLDA/README.md

 The input directory should contain domain files.
 For each domain, there should be 2 files (can be opened by text editors):

 1. domain.docs: each line (representing a document) contains a list of word ids.
-2. domain.vocab: mapping from word id (starting from 0) to word.
+2. domain.vocab: mapping from word id (starting from 0) to word, separated by ":".

 The input directory should also contain a knowledge file, in which each line represents a must-set (i.e., a set of words that should appear together under the same topic).